axilleasiv/vscode-javascript-repl-docs/README.md

-# Javascript REPL
+# JavaScript REPL

-Javascript REPL is a javascript playground for Visual Studio Code with live feedback(logs or errors) as you type, besides your code, in a log explorer, or in an output channel.
+JavaScript REPL is a javascript playground for Visual Studio Code with live feedback(logs or errors) as you type, besides your code, in a log explorer, or in an output channel.
 It supports Javascript, TypeScript, CoffeeScript and it can be used for development in Node.js projects or with front-end frameworks like React, Vue, Angular, Svelte etc.

 ![vscode javascript repl in action](https://raw.githubusercontent.com/axilleasiv/vscode-javascript-repl-docs/master/vscode-javascript-repl.gif)

+## New Features
+- Markdown support on code blocks.
+[Learn more](https://github.com/axilleasiv/vscode-javascript-repl-docs/wiki/Markdown-code-blocks)
+- Playground for MDN Web docs, TypeScript official documentation, CoffeeScript, Node.js, lodash, RxJS and Ramda library.
+[Learn more](https://github.com/axilleasiv/vscode-javascript-repl-docs/wiki/Playground-for-MDN-Web)

 ## Features